hphelion/documentation/commercial/GA1/commercial.undercloud-resource-esx-manage-vm.md

 ## Unregistering vCenters<a name="unregister-vCenter"></a>

-With a help of single command you can unregister a single or multiple vCenter(s).
+With a help of single command you can unregister vCenter.

 * [Unregister a Single vCenter](#unregister-a-vCenter)